-Prof. Eduard Hovy
+Professor Eduard Hovy

-Professor Eduard Hovy is a Research Professor at the Language Technologies Institute at Carnegie Mellon University.
+Professor Eduard Hovy is a Research Professor in the Language Technologies Institute at Carnegie Mellon University.
 He is a highly respected researcher in the field of Natural Language Processing having contributed to the area over multiple decades.
 He received M.S.
 (December 1982) and Ph.D.
 (May 1987) degrees in Computer Science from Yale University and has been awarded honorary doctorates from the National University of Distance Education (UNED) in Madrid in 2013 and the University of Antwerp in 2015.
 He is a fellow of the Association for the Advancement of Artificial Intelligence, as well as one of the original 17 fellows of the Association for Computational Linguistics.
 Prof. Hovy joins us here in Melbourne as the Executive Director of Melbourne Connect.

-His research focuses on various topics, including aspects of the computational semantics of human language (such as text analysis, event detection and coreference, text summarisation and generation, question answering, discourse processing, ontologies, text mining, text annotation, and machine translation evaluation), aspects of social media (such as event detection and tracking, sentiment and opinion analysis, and author profile creation), analysis of the semantics of non-textual information such as tables, and aspects of digital government.
+His research focuses on various topics, including aspects of the computational semantics of human language (such as text analysis, event detection and coreference, text summarization and generation, question answering, discourse processing, ontologies, text mining, text annotation, and machine translation evaluation), aspects of social media (such as event detection and tracking, sentiment and opinion analysis, and author profile creation), analysis of the semantics of non-textual information such as tables, and aspects of digital government.

 Timothy Kariotis is Assistant Director for Usability in the Department of Employment and Workplace Relations, PhD Candidate in Digital Health at the School of Computing and Information System, and Lecturer in Digital Government at Melbourne School of Government.